Sam Fender: Songwriting

 The urban environment and local pubs' atmosphere often serve as a thematic framework for his songs.
 Songs provide the narrative of his personal experiences and those of his friends, ranging from "troubled childhoods", working class life in North Shields, to male suicides.
-The New York Times Alex Marshall wrote that through the theme of social classes depicted in his songs, Fender continues in the tradition of the Clash, Sex Pistols, Pulp, and the "Britpop battles of the 1990s"citing Oasis and Blur.
 His songs also addressed communication, romantic failures, and relationships—including "complicated" ones between fathers and sons.
 Some lyrics were about self-esteem and growing up in England, whilst others chronicled the country's political spectrum and the ensuing tensions.
 Others thematically refer to teenage life, friendship, mental health, poverty, "toxic masculinity", social media addiction, and "faceless" politicians.
 Seventeen Going Under was described as Fender "turning the mirror on himself; his adolescence and the trials and tribulations of growing up", with North Shields as "the ever-present backdrop".

 In 2022, some of his lyrics are being used for English teaching to Year 9 pupils as part of the Key Stage 3 National Curriculum for England at Whitley Bay High School due to the quality of their writing and "certain messages" conveyed that "resonate with young people".

 Equipment

 Fender plays guitars of the same name.
 He began playing a Les Paul in his early days, and then the Fender brand offered to provide him with free equipment.
 He subsequently developed an interest in the sound of the Jazzmaster.
 He also uses a powder blue Stratocaster and a Takamine acoustic guitar; both are gifts from Elton John.
-Although his guitar was previously tuned to Eb standard, he adjusted it to his belt voice and switched to C♯ standard.
+Although his guitar was previously tuned to E♭ standard, he adjusted it to his belt voice and switched to C♯ standard.
 He recorded the second album tuned to C standard and Nashville tuning and used light gauge strings.